 You can get discounts online by liking companies on Facebook or booking through Viator or Groupon or Travelzoo.
 If you get a 3-day pass for $25, you actually do save more money than metroing.
 And, you can just bus it when you’re tired of walking.
 We literally toured all three city routes in one day.
 (We didn’t stop at everything, obviously, as not everything appealed to us, but we stopped at quite a few spots.)

 Sagrada Familia & Poblenou Cemetery

 Interestingly, the bus tour also had an advisory about beggars not being trustworthy (surely, not all of them) and not participating in street gambling (duh).
-We stopped at Casa Batllo and Sagrada Familia, and even went all the way to Platja Bogatell (the beach) for lunch.
+We stopped at Casa Batllo and Sagrada Familia (one of the most famous landmarks in Spain, of course), and even went all the way to Platja Bogatell (the beach) for lunch.